 The Poverty Wheel

-A wheel can serve as a good representation of the problem of poverty.
+A wheel can serve as a good representation of the problem of poverty around the world.

 The hub represents absolute poverty.
 The spokes represent the different needs of those in poverty.
 The rim represents enough.

 Our mission is to bring children from the hub (poverty) to the rim (enough).

 Social poverty — where people groups are undervalued, have few or no rights and have no voice.

 A culture or government that devalues people — especially children — is an obstacle to releasing them from poverty.

 Children are the most vulnerable to being exploited as cheap labor, child soldiers or possessions.

 We work with government and cultural systems to encourage the idea that children are a valuable resource.
 As such, children should be cherished — and given every opportunity to flourish.